Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

         ?>
     ```

-6. What is the function of “foreach”construct in PHP?
+6. What is the function of “foreach”construct in PHP?<br/>
 Ans: The function of “foreach” construct in PHP is to loop through each key/value pair in an array.

-7. What is the purpose of “nl2br “string function?
+7. What is the purpose of “nl2br “string function?<br/>
 Ans: The purpose of “nl2br” string function is to insert HTML line breaks before all newlines in a string.

 8. Write the name of PHP functions that can be used to build a function that accepts any number ofarguments?
 Ans: The name of PHP functions that can be used to build a function that accepts any number of arguments are func_get_args() and func_num_args().

-9. Whatis the difference between include and require?
+9. Whatis the difference between include and require?<br/>
 Ans: The difference between include and require is that if the file is not found, include will produce a warning and the script will continue to run, while require will produce a fatal error and the script will stop running.

-10. Differences between GET and POST methods?
+10. Differences between GET and POST methods?<br/>
 Ans: The differences between GET and POST methods are as follows:
     - GET method is used to send data to the server in the URL, while POST method is used to send data to the server in the body of the request.
     - GET method is not secure as the data is visible in the URL, while POST method is secure as the data is not visible in the URL.